Customizing Colors

 Understanding the 16 Color Tokens

-The color tokens are organized into three logical groups: Brand Colors, Surface Colors, and Utility Colors.
-Each token controls specific elements on your page, and every token has a clear purpose.
+The tokens are organized into three groups: Brand Colors, Surface Colors, and Utility Colors.
+Each token controls specific elements on your page.

 Brand Colors (6 tokens)

-Brand colors define the personality of your pages.
-These are the colors your visitors will most strongly associate with your brand.
+Brand colors define the personality of your pages -- the colors visitors will most strongly associate with your brand.

-- Primary -- The main action color used for buttons, links, and key interactive elements.
-This is typically your brand's signature color.
-Choose a color that stands out against your background.
+- Primary -- The main action color for buttons, links, and key interactive elements.
+Typically your brand's signature color.
+Choose something that stands out against your background.

-- Secondary -- A complementary color used for secondary buttons, tags, and less prominent interactive elements.
-It provides visual variety without competing with Primary.
+- Secondary -- A complementary color for secondary buttons, tags, and less prominent elements.
+Provides variety without competing with Primary.

-- Secondary Foreground -- The text color displayed on Secondary surfaces.
+- Secondary Foreground -- Text on Secondary surfaces.

-- Accent -- A highlight color used for hover states, selected items, and subtle emphasis.
-It adds depth and interactivity cues to your design.
+- Accent -- A highlight color for hover states, selected items, and subtle emphasis.

-- Accent Foreground -- The text color used on Accent surfaces.
+- Accent Foreground -- Text on Accent surfaces.

 Annotated screenshot showing where Primary, Secondary, and Accent colors appear on a sample page